How can hypnotherapy help individuals with multiple sclerosis (MS)?

-Hypnotherapy can go much further than breathing exercises and relaxation tapes to reduce the stress of living with MS. How?
-By helping you change how you think about the disease.
+Hypnosis and neurolinguistic programming (NLP) can help you change how you think about your disease and life.
 That is key because stress is not caused by WHAT happens to us but by the ‘meaning’ we put to what happened.
-And the body reacts to that meaning positively (its safe and ok therefore I can relax) or detrimentally (life is threatening and I am hopeless therefore I must be on guard).
+And the body reacts to that meaning positively (it’s safe and OK.
+Therefore we can relax) or detrimentally (life is threatening, and we are hopeless therefore we must be on guard).

 Could you describe briefly and in layman’s terms how hypnosis works?

 The session usually starts with the client updating the hypnotherapist on gains and any issues that have come up since the last session.
-Then client and hypnotherapist establish what are the desired outcomes for the session.
-After that, the hypnotherapist will help the client go into a gentle trance state similar to meditation (for chronic disease, I always use imagery of relaxing all the muscles of the body or bringing light into every cell) and, in that space of deep relaxation, the hypnotherapist would work on the issue.
+Then the client and hypnotherapist establish the desired outcomes for the session.
+In many cases, a gentle trance is used though occasionally the practitioner might use other modalities, such as NLP or Gestalt, to work on the issue.

 - Do inner child work to resolve limiting beliefs, grief, guilt, trauma or other adverse childhood experiences that the body and emotions are still reacting to.

 How many sessions might be necessary to begin seeing an effect?